ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-test-ballerina-code.md

 #### test:startServiceSkeleton(string packageName, string swaggerFilePath) (boolean isSuccessful)

 Start a service skeleton from a given Swagger definition in the given Ballerina package.
-If it is successful returns true else returns false or throws an exception.
+If it is successful it returns true.
+Alternatively, it returns false or throws an exception.
 For example:

 ```ballerina
 boolean isSuccessful =  test:startServiceSkeleton("petstore.service.skeleton", "/tmp/petstore.yaml");
 ```

-When the tests are executing service skeleton related Ballerina definition will be generated and started.
-Host names, ports you have defined in the Swagger definition will be used when starting the service.
+When the tests are executing service skeleton related Ballerina service definition will be generated and started.
+The host names and ports you have defined in the Swagger definition will be used when starting the services.
 You can then invoke this service skeleton using a HTTP client endpoint, just like a normal Ballerina service.

 #### test:stopServiceSkeleton (string packageName)